 The plot focuses on a newly moved Georgia couple and their daughter, who begins to see “strangers” that are visible only to her.
 The couple is then drawn into a mystery regarding the true origins of the scary phenomenon…

-Gold Circle have announced plans for the third installment of the series, The Haunting in New York, and confirmed Sean Hood as screenwriter for the project.
+Gold Circle announced plans for the third instalment of the series, The Haunting in New York, and confirmed Sean Hood as a screenwriter for the project.

 There is much to admire in The Haunting in Connecticut 2, at least during the first half.
 The ghostly scenes are handled with a subtle creepiness that is often effective, and the film is surprisingly strong on atmosphere.
 It’s central characters seem more rounded and believable than in many films of this type, and there are some decent performances, not least from young Lind, who is one of the less annoying children you’ll find in such movies.